frenzymadness/RH-devconf2018-challenge/solutions/java/README.md

     OpenJDK 64-Bit Server VM (build 9.0.1+11, mixed mode)`

 Your code will be run on `Intel Core i7-6600U CPU @ 2.60GHz` with 20GB RAM and an SSD drive, running Fedora 27.
-(FIXME replace with the actual configuration.

-In the absence of sophisticated performance measurements, we will be disabling JVM performance optimizations to make the performance of your code slightly more deterministic.
-We will also be limiting the memory allocation pool to 32 megabytes.
+(FIXME replace with the actual configuration).
+We will be limiting the memory allocation pool to 32 megabytes.

 The final command we will use to run your submission will therefore be:

-    [lpetrovi@sagan src]$ java -Xms32m -Xmx32m -Xint YourSolutionFile 1,2,3,4,5,6
+    [lpetrovi@sagan src]$ java -Xms32m -Xmx32m YourSolutionFile 1,2,3,4,5,6

+We are aware of the fact that this JVM configuration may make several non-deterministic performance optimizations which may give unfair advantage to different solutions running in different JVM instances.
+To offset this, we will be executing each submission multiple times and the resulting score will be based on an average of the individual execution times.